-3. But, whatever other manifestations love may take, or whatever other name it may bear, it is the moral attribute in God which is His most blessed gift to the individual soul: in the administration of the Holv Ghost it is the bond between God and the redeemed, as it were their common moral principle.
-We are 2 Peter i. said to be made partakers of the Divine nature generally, and with special reference to the two great moral attributes of holiness and love.
+3. But, whatever other manifestations love may take, or whatever other name it may bear, it is the moral attribute in God which is His most blessed gift to the individual soul: in the administration of the Holy Ghost it is the bond between God and the redeemed, as it were their common ethical principle.
+We are said to be made partakers of the Divine nature generally, and with special reference to the two great moral attributes of holiness and love.
 We are partakers of His holiness as being purified from sin and sanctified to His service.
 But a stronger word is used about our participation of His love.
-St. John points our thought to the 1 John iv. invisible essence of God.
-No man hath seen God at any time, but only that he may tell us in what sense we become one with the Invisible : If we love one another God dwelleth in us, and His love is fulfilled in us.
-Soon afterwards he utters the profoundest word the Bible contains as to the relations and privilege of the saints : 1 John iv.
-God is love ; and he that dwelleth in love dwelleth in God, and God in him.
-It may be added here in conclusion that the indwelling of the Holy Ghost is the real bond of fellowship between God and the believer : He that is joined unto the Lord is One Spirit.
-Our 1 Peter i, partaking of the Divine holiness is the sanctification of the Spirit; and our partaking of the Divine love is explained to be because He 1 John iv.
+St. John points our thought to the invisible essence of God, No man hath seen God at any time, but only that he may tell us in what sense we become one with the Invisible: If we love one another God dwelleth in us, and His love is fulfilled in us.
+Soon afterwards he utters the profoundest word the Bible contains as to the relations and privilege of the saints:

+1 John iv

+1 John iv.
+16.

+God is love; and he that dwelleth in love dwelleth in God, and God in him.
+It may be added here in conclusion that the indwelling of the Holy Ghost is the real bond of fellowship between God and the believer: He that is joined unto the Lord & One Spirit.
+Our